-Leigh Silverman is a director for stage, and her Broadway debut was Lisa Kron's WELL.
-Silverman’s second premiere was a production of David Henry Hwang’s WIT, featured at the Vaudeville Theatre at the West End in London.
+Leigh Silverman is a director for the stage with Broadway credits that include VIOLET( Tony Award nominee Best Director of a Musical 2014), KUNG FU, CHINGLISH and Lisa Kron's WELL.
+Silverman’s production of David Henry Hwang’s WIT, featured at the Vaudeville Theatre at the West End in London.
 She previously directed YELLOW FACE at the Center Theater Group and The Public Theater.
-Silverman’s recent New York credits include CORALINE, FROM UP HERE, CREATURE, and HUNTING AND GATHERING at Primary Stages.
+Silverman’s New York Off-Broadway credits include GOLDEN CHILD, THE CALL, BLUE DOOR, CLOSE UP SPACE, CORALINE, FROM UP HERE, CREATURE, and HUNTING AND GATHERING at Primary Stages.

 BLAIR UNDERWOOD (BFA '88)